-Certain requirements and procedures contained or referred to in the City Resolution may be changed, and certain actions may be taken or not taken, under the circumstances and subject to the terms and conditions set forth in such documents, upon the advice or with the approving opinion of counsel nationally recognized in the area of tax-exempt obligations.
-Co-Bond Counsel expresses no opinion as to the effect of any change to any document pertaining to the Bonds or of any action taken or not taken where such change is made or action is taken or not taken without our approval or in reliance upon the advice of counsel other than Sidley Austin LLP with respect to the exclusion from gross income of the interest on the Bonds for federal income tax purposes.
+Certain requirements and procedures contained or referred to in the Trust Agreement, the Lease, the Facilities Lease, and other relevant documents may be changed and certain actions (including, without limitation, defeasance of the Series 2009A Bonds) may be taken or omitted under the circumstances and subject to the terms and conditions set forth in such documents, upon the advice or with the approving opinion of nationally recognized bond counsel.
+Co-Bond Counsel express no opinion as to any Series 2009A Bond or the interest thereon if any such change occurs or action is taken upon the advice or approval of bond counsel other than Co-Bond Counsel.